 For example, members of the biotech community are making fascinating innovations in bio-printing.
 Another great field for a career in 3D printing is Industrial Design.

 Architecture is making use of additive manufacturing technologies in multiple ways.
-From printing maquettes to printing houses.
+From printing architectural models to construction 3D printing.
 And last but not least, various types of engineering are making great strides in additive manufacturing.

 I would also add that many fields will continue to implement 3D printing as a part of their standard apparatus.
 This will be a natural progression as the technology gains more and more prominence.

 Why Bother with Universities?

 A hands-on experience in a state of the art lab can be invaluable.
 While many enterprising individuals have made great printing set ups by themselves, it is a costly and rigorous process.
 For many people, this is out of the question.
 Additionally, courses provide guidance and focus on the subject.
 Admittedly, having your own setup can be great.
 However, universities house some fantastic facilities and teaching tools.
 Seeing as how 3D printing is immensely hardware intensive, this is financially preferable to setting out on your own.

 Moreover, many universities are receiving grants for various new types of AM.
 For example, Penn State has received such a grant and established a great 3D printing lab.
 These sorts of programs can be far ahead of the consumer market.
 Furthermore, since universities often develop the technology itself, they can off technology untouched by many industry manufacturers.
 A recent example was the students at the university of Zurich who developed the 6-axis 3D Printer.
 We covered that story here.